selimslab/selimslab.github.io/_NOTES/lists/essais/a-good-life.md

 Nothing in excess.
 Simple things are the best.

-Neither chase nor avoid emotions, feel and let go.
+Neither chase nor avoid, feel and let go.

-Do what feels right over what is easy.
+Do what feels right over what you crave.

-Neither chase pleasure nor avoid necessary pain.

 Do nothing in anger.

 The world is full of nonsense.
 It’s not personal.
 It doesn’t matter.
 Don't let it get you down.

 Complain less, appreciate more.